PacktPublishing/Interactive-Computing-with-Jupyter-Notebook/README.md

 This course is intended for anyone interested in numerical computing and data science: students, researchers, teachers, engineers, analysts, and hobbyists.
 A basic knowledge of Python/NumPy is recommended.
 Some skills in mathematics will help you understand the theory behind the computational methods.
 ### Technical Requirements
 This course has the following software requirements:<br/>
-IPython console
+IPython console,
-Jupyter Notebook
+Jupyter Notebook,
-Graphic Card - NVIDIA GeForce GT 710
+Graphic Card - NVIDIA GeForce GT 710,
-Operating System - Windows 7+/ubuntu 16.04
+Operating System - Windows 7+/ubuntu 16.04.

 ## Related Products
 * [Jupyter for Data Science [Video]](https://www.packtpub.com/big-data-and-business-intelligence/jupyter-data-science-video?utm_source=github&utm_medium=repository&utm_campaign=9781789130799)